chfoo/CompFacts/README.rst

 ==================

 I included a sample Debian package which I use for running the package as a service.
-The nginx config file is designed to be run behind lighttpd.
+A sample nginx config file is provided.
 The service will refuse to run if the default ``compfacts.conf`` is not configured.
 Symlink ``debian`` to ``pkg.debian`` for Debian package building.
 The commands ``debuild -b -us -uc`` and ``dh_clean`` will build and clean